Complementary Therapies

 • Zinc and Selenium

 This is a short list of possible deficiencies.
-Not all medications cause this.
+Not all medications cause deficiencies.

 Be careful if you purchase supplements via the internet as quality control may be poor.